wzzrd/ghdl/README.md

 auto-detected.

 The script accepts four architecture at the moment: aarch64, armv7, i386 and x86\_64.
-The default architecture is auto-detected.
+Like the default operating system, the default architecture is auto-detected.

 ### Target directories: bindir and linkdir
 The script allows you to drop the downloaded binaries in a directory out of sight somewhere.
-The example below uses `~/.local/gh`, for example.
+The example below uses `~/.local/gh`.
 This is specified by the `bindir` argument.

-The binary is dropped into that directory, withe the version number of the binary appended to it.
+The binary is dropped into that directory, with the version number of the binary appended to it.
 The script then creates a symlink into `linkdir`.
 The example below uses `~/.local/bin` for that.
 Usually, that directory is part of your `$PATH` or `$fish\_user\_paths`.

 You can set both to the same directory as well, if you like.

+Both `linkdir` and `bindir` can be set through the configuration file, in the `location` section.

 # Configuration file
 A configuration file can be created at `~/.ghdl.ini` to simplify running